UK Growing Seasons: Your Complete Vegetable Planting Guide

 September

 The season turns.
 Sow garlic cloves, winter spinach, and lamb's lettuce for winter salads.
 Plant out spring cabbages and winter lettuce.
-Harvest pumpkins and squash, cure them in the sun for a week before storing.
+Harvest pumpkins and squash, cure them in the sun for a week before storing — cured pumpkins keep until February in a cool, dry room.
 Harvest onions when the tops fold over, dry them on a rack before plaiting or bagging.
 Green tomatoes?
 Pick them and ripen on a sunny windowsill.

 October